ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

    1. The gateway streams the content to the client.

 :::callout
-**Learn more**
+- Learn more about content discovery, routing, retrieval and the subsystems involved in each part of the process in [How IPFS works](./how-ipfs-works.md).

-Dive deeper into content discovery, routing, retrieval and the subsystems involved in each part of the process in [How IPFS works](./how-ipfs-works.md).
+- Dive into the technical specifications for gateways in the [IPFS HTTP Gateways specification](https://specs.ipfs.tech/http-gateways/) page.
 :::

 ## Gateway providers